 How JAARS Fits In

 We’ve been in mission aviation for over 60 years.
 We help our partners start and run flight programs—by training and sending staff, setting standards, equipping aircraft, doing on-the-ground research, and more.
-Currently, we help programs in Brazil, Cameroon, Indonesia, Papua New Guinea, Peru, and Tanzania, with Australia on the way.
+Currently, we help programs in Australia, Brazil, Cameroon, Indonesia, Papua New Guinea, Peru, and Tanzania.

 How You Can Help